imtej/Recommendation-System-For-Books/README.md

 **Books:**

 Books are identified by their respective `ISBN`.
 Invalid ISBNs have already been removed from the dataset.
 Moreover, some content-based information is given (`Book-Title`, `Book-Author`, `Year-Of-Publication`, `Publisher`), obtained from Amazon Web Services.
-Note that in case of several authors, only the first is provided.
-URLs linking to cover images are also given, appearing in three different flavours (`Image-URL-S`, `Image-URL-M`, `Image-URL-L`), i.e., small, medium, large.
-These URLs point to the Amazon web site.
+Note that in the case of several authors, only the first is provided.
+URLs linking to cover images are also given, appearing in three different flavours (`Image-URL-S`, `Image-URL-M`, `Image-URL-L`), i.e., small, medium, and large.
+These URLs point to the Amazon website.

 **Ratings:**